HERE YOU WILL FIND HELP FOR MRAY

 Register at https://mray.app.
 There you can also upload your data.

 The images are then also available on your smartphone.
 You can log in to the app with the account from the website.
-Use the server URL "mray.app" and enter your email address and password.
+Use "mray.app" as server URL and enter your email address and password.

 mRay offers the possibility to create a temporary link to studies or series.
 This can be sent e.g. by mail or in any chat program.
 The link is protected against unauthorized access with a PIN.